cloudflare/terraform-provider-cloudflare/website/docs/r/split_tunnel.html.markdown

 # cloudflare_split_tunnel

 Provides a Cloudflare Split Tunnel resource.
 Split tunnels are used to either include or exclude lists of routes from the WARP client's tunnel.
-A single resource should be used choosing either the `include` or `exclude` mode.

 ## Example Usage